Higher Order Rigidity and Energy: Rigidity and energy

 In (2), let $m(r)$, be the function that expresses the minimal value of $E(\q)-E(\p)$ as a function the radius $r:=|\q-\p|$.
 Then the quantity $s$ is simply the leading exponent in the Puiseux series for $m(r)$ at $r=0$.
 Some remarks are in order: \begin{remark} \begin{enumerate}[(1)] \item Every flexible framework has an analytic finite flex and hence $E$ grows sometimes-$\infty$-slowly at $\p$.
 So, the tight growth order of any bar-like energy $E$ at a framework $(G,\p)$ is finite if and only if $(G,\p)$ is rigid. \item Even if $E$ is a degree $d$ polynomial, $s$ can be much larger than $d$, and rigidity theory provides examples.
 In particular, the ``algebraic energy'' described in Definition~\ref{def:energy} is a degree $4$ polynomial, but, as we will show, at any framework with a $(1,k)$-flex, this energy grows sometimes-$2k$-slowly.
 There are such frameworks for unbounded $k$ \cite{leonardo}. \item The tight growth order $s$ of an analytic function $E$ at a strict local minimum $\p$ does not need to be an integer \cite{netto}. \end{enumerate} \end{remark}

-We now introduce a notion that connects rigidity and energy functions. \begin{definition} Let $\f(\q)$ be an analytic vector valued function on ($\ell$-pinned) configuration space.
+We now introduce a notion that connects rigidity and energy functions. \begin{definition} Let $\f(\q)$ be an vector valued analytic function on (pinned) configuration space in some neighborhood of interest.
 Suppose $\p(t)$ is a $j$-active trajectory at $\p$ and $\f(\p(t))$ is $k$-vanishing.
 Then we say that $\p(t)$ is a \defn{$(j,k)$ $\f$-flex}. \end{definition}

-\begin{remark} Definition \ref{def: f-flex} generalizes the notion of a $(j,k)$-flex of a framework $(G,\p)$, since a $(j,k)$-flex may also be called a $(j,k)$ $\m$-flex. \end{remark} In the sequel, we will be interested in E-flexes, where $E(\q)$ is some stiff bar energy at $\p$, because of the following connection between the existence of a $(j,k)$ E-flex and sometimes slow growth. \begin{lemma} Let $E$ be a function which is analytic at a local minimum $\p$, and suppose suppose there exists a $(j,2k)$ E-flex $\p(t)$ at $\p$.
+\begin{remark} Definition \ref{def: f-flex} generalizes the notion of a $(j,k)$-flex of a framework $(G,\p)$, since a $(j,k)$-flex may also be called a $(j,k)$ $\m$-flex. \end{remark} In this paper, we will be mainly be interested in E-flexes, where $E(\q)$ is some stiff bar energy at $\p$.

+The following lemma gives us the connection between the existence of a $(j,2k)$ E-flex and sometimes-slow growth.

+\begin{lemma} Let $E$ be a function which is analytic at a local minimum $\p$, and suppose there exists a $(j,2k)$ E-flex $\p(t)$ at $\p$.
 Then E grows sometimes-s-slowly where $s=\frac{2k+2}{j}$. \end{lemma} \begin{proof}

 Since $\p$ is a local minimum of $E$, a $(j,2k)$ E-flex must also be $(j,2k+1)$ E-flex.
 This implies that $E(\p(t))$ is $(2k+1)$-vanishing, as an odd leading order would imply that the function decreases locally in some direction.